StrongResearch/isc-demos/deepseek/README.md

 Here we demonstrate a minimum-viable fine-tuning of the DeepSeek-R1 models (adaptable for any similar LLM) using FSDP and LoRA.
 ## Quick start
 ### Step 1: Prepare your container
-If you've just generated a new Freedom Container, start by installing python.
+If you've just generated a new Freedom Container in [Control Plane](https://cp.strongcompute.ai/), start by installing python, git, and nano.
 ```bash
 apt update && apt install -y python3-dev python3-pip python3-virtualenv git nano
 ```